Essential tips on potty training your puppy

 By now your puppy is used to peeing in the designated toilet area after several hours.
 The bathroom trips are not as frequent as at stage 1.
 Now you are ready to introduce your puppy to your other home areas and allowing him on your carpet.
 But be careful and alert because you do not want him to pee on your carpet.
 If this happens go back to stage 1 and start all over again.

-This training will help you if you work long hours as your puppy will not pee in the house.
+This dog training tip will help you if you work long hours as your puppy will not pee in the house.
 Ensure outdoor training is constant.
 Let your puppy pee outside and if you are late it won’t mess your house with pee and poop.

 Once your puppy has passed the three stages in three months and does not have any more toilet accidents indoors.
 Can last for hours between visits outside and has good bladder control then you can happily say you have achieved great success in potty training.